The cleanest energy is the energy you never use.

 Simply defined, energy efficiency means getting the same amount of services we expect when we use energy – electricity or natural gas in our homes, for example – but using less of it to deliver those same services.

 For instance, when we enter a room and flip a switch, we expect the lights to come on.
-Energy efficiency can deliver the same amount of lighting so that we don’t trip over our desk chair, but uses less energy to help us see clearly around the room.
+Energy efficiency can deliver the same amount of lighting, but uses less energy to help us see clearly around the room.

 Energy efficiency creates jobs in a number of ways.
 First, the jobs associated with weatherizing homes and businesses cannot be exported.
 Energy efficiency relies on better technologies that we use directly or indirectly everyday: home appliances, computers & laptops, furnaces, air conditioners, insulation, windows, water treatment systems, and all the gadgets that entertain us and our families.
 Ohio companies are investing everyday in innovation and research into making more energy efficient consumer products.